tableturn/dymo/README.md

 For all your labelling and tagging needs!™

+## Warning

+Version `1.0.0` is backward-incompatible with other previous versions.
+Make sure to read the inline documentation to understand what this means, particularily the namespace fields that are required to be added on the `Tag` schema.

 ## Motivations

 When it comes to polymorphism, it's always hard to find a match-all solution.
 Each known implementation have tradeoffs: